antimatter15/jsgif/README.md

 after executing getImageData on the CanvasRenderingContext2D object.
 And pass `true` as the second argument and then if the data size and the stored size matches, then it automatically loads the data or it sets the size corresponding to the parameters of the
 ImageData object, and loads the pixels data.

+`void download(filename)` Download the converted gif file after conversion, with the given file name without any additional function calls or without any additional memory issues when there are large number of frames in the gif file

 `void setSize(width, height)` Sets the canvas size.
 It's supposed to be private, but I'm exposing it anyway.
 Gets called automagically as the size of the first frame if you don't do that crappy hacky imageData.data hack.